eaglew01/nodjsapp/readme.md

 CRUD INTERFACES:

-#USER

-#POST
+# USER

+# POST
 /post

-##Post 1 post in database
+## POST: Post 1 post in database
 /postOne
+Use the convenant yaml file

-##Delete 1 post in database based on postID
+## Delete 1 post in database based on postID
-/deletePost/<<PostID number>>

-GET
+/deletePost/:postID

-Get all posts in database
+## GET all posts in database
 /getAllPosts

-Get post based on limit and offset limit = limits the return value offset = skips postts /getPosts?limit=<<limit>>&offset=<<offset>>
+## GET post based on limit and offset
+limit = limits the return value offset = skips postts /getPosts?limit=<<limit>>&offset=<<offset>>

-GET
+## PUT update 1 post based on postID
+updatePost/:postID

 get all users from database